kem79/try-rabbitmq/example_2/readme.md

  is not the same as the count of message sent by the producers.

 ## Conclusion
-We should never share a connection from the global scope with a pool of threads without any thread safety mechanism.
+We should never share a rabbitmq connection from the global scope with a pool of threads without any thread safety mechanism.
-Generally speaking, this experiment also demonstrate that we should never share a object from the global scope with a pool of thread, except if the share object is certified thread safe.
+Generally speaking, this experiment also demonstrates that we should never share a object from the global scope with a pool of thread, except if the share object is certified thread safe.

 When replacing multi-threading with multi-processing in the main of producer_2.py, there is no exception anymore: